platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

    as you add them in step 5.

 3. Clean up WordPress core.

+   If you've been managing managing WordPress and its dependencies as Git submodules, before switching to Composer [remove the submodules](../../../development/submodules.md#removing-submodules).

    Your existing installation of WordPress core is assumed to be in a subdirectory of your repository (often named `wordpress`).
    For Composer to manage WordPress, remove this subdirectory: